aruba/ale-sample-scripts/README.md

 ## Versioning

 Versioning is simple.
-The first version published is 5.0.6.sh.
+The current published version is 5.0.7.sh.
 Bug fixes go into the current 5.0.x tree.
 New features in the second tier e.g. 5.x.x.

 ## Authors